ViaScientific/vfdocs/docs/ViaFoundry/vmeta_integration.md

 > ![image](../images/dnext_dmeta_output2.png){.align-center width="99.0%"}

-After saving these settings, selected collection name will appear in the outputs section in Dmeta.
+After saving these settings, selected collection name will appear in the outputs section in Vmeta.

 -   **Work Directory:** Directory where the run will be executed.
--   **Run URL:** If you want to enter an already executed run into Dmeta, please enter the run URL here.
+-   **Run URL:** If you want to enter an already executed run into Vmeta, please enter the run URL here.
 This will prevent new run submission.